 For analysing trends and informing marketing, it’s important to know the opportunities and behaviours of a sector or industry.
 OGL Software allows you to ‘tag’ or attribute customers with particular categories which enables you to report on the behaviours and opportunities within that sector.
 This can inform your prospect campaigns with timely, targeted marketing based on product benefits, seasonal discounts and competitor offers.

-The OGL Software actioning and monitoring reports highlights how your customers are performing against other in their industry, drilling down to exactly what products they’re not buying compared to others.
+The OGL Software actioning and monitoring reports highlights how your customers are performing against others in their industry, drilling down to exactly what products they’re not buying compared to others.
 This can also be achieved with cross-sale reports too.
-Cross-sale reports allow you to identify which customers buy a particular item (for example hand soap), but don’t buy another relevant item that you stock (like soap dispensers).
-These insights help to create a better picture of your customers behaviours and gives you the tools to ask the questions you need to improve results.
+Cross-sale reports allow you to identify which customers buy a particular item (for example hand soap) but don’t buy another relevant item that you stock (like soap dispensers).
+These insights help to create a better picture of your customers' behaviours and give you the tools to ask the questions you need to improve results.